billsacks/prototypes-lilac-compilation_includes/README.md

 renaming the file).
 The issue is also resolved if subroutines are named
 differently: it appears that the issue arises if there are collisions in the module+subroutine name combination.

+### Avoiding collision at link-time

+In branch link_issues2 I avoid the collision at link-time by putting the atmosphere's ctsm code into its own library, and having the same interface as the real ctsm code.
+This links the executable, but at runtime, the wrong thing happens: lilac ends up calling the atmosphere's version rather than its own.